 Kauai County Parks are open and easily accessible off of main roads, so there is a chance of crazy characters venturing into the park where they don’t belong.
 We experienced one such character at Haena Beach Park on the North Shore, who bumbled into the camping area babbling and then shouting around the bathroom block around midnight.
 Another camper must have called the police because the cops came shortly after and roamed the park with flashlights searching for him.
 I slept through the entire thing so I can’t say I was scared, but I’d advise being cautious and maybe pitching your tent near others.

-Camping at Polihale Beach.
+Kauai camping at Polihale Beach.

-Camping in State Parks
+Camping in Kauai State Parks

 Kauai State Parks offer a few beautiful campsites that are immersed in nature and removed from the main roads: